Behavior Management Practices

 We never use physical violence—striking, punching, kicking, etc. If an employee is observed abusing an animal physically, he or she will be fired on the spot.

 The exception: If, for example, two dogs are fighting or are showing aggressive body language and at risk of fighting which could lead to injury to a dog or staff member.
 If no other methods have worked to prevent or stop the altercation, we have no choice to do whatever we must to prevent or minimize the risk of injury or death.
 Because of how we screen new guests and manage the behavior of our pack, this is extremely rare.

 Voices, Energies, and Bodies

 A person always has his or her voice, energy, and body to use as tools to correct inappropriate behavior.
 This is our primary tool for discipline.
 We will say, “No!,” clap our hands, stomp our feet, perhaps use a finger or thumb to give a poke to redirect his or her attention to us and away from the behavior.
 We might slap a rolled-up newspaper on a counter, rap on a wall or door, etc. The main idea is to, without causing physical or mental harm, show the dog he or she is doing the wrong thing.

 We use water bottles as a benign but effective method of correction when a dog is behaving poorly.
 This works especially well when dog is several feet away and able to otherwise ignore us.
 Spraying a water bottle is a way, without causing stress or physical harm, to get a dog’s attention and stop bad behavior.

 Vibration Collars (for Barking)

-If a dog barks continuously, and no other methods have worked to quiet him or her, we will, at our discretion, place a vibrating collar on him or her.
-It vibrates like a restaurant pager and serves as way to distract the dog so we can then reward it for being quiet.
+If a dog barks continuously, and no other methods have worked to quiet him or her, we will, at our discretion, place an e-collar on him or her and use the vibrate feature.
 If this doesn't work, our last resort is to try a bark collar.